What is Burnout?

 If you’re having a hard time with saying ‘no’, think about what your role is in the relationship.
 For example, if your boss who you aren’t close to asked to stay the night on your couch, you’d probably feel uncomfortable with this.
 What is being asked of you is outside of what you were hired as an employee to do.
 But if a close friend asked the same thing, you might feel more comfortable, as there’s mutual personal support in the relationship.

-Here are some more tips on setting boundaries and saying ‘no’.
+Here are some more tips on setting boundaries and tips on how to say ‘no’.

 Get a creative outlet